Tinkerforge/doc/en/source/Kits/HardwareHacking/RemoteSwitch_HardwareSetup.rst

 The innards of the Remote Control
 ---------------------------------

-If you open your remote control you will most likely see a circuit board like this:
+If you open your remote control you will see a circuit board like this:

 .. image:: /Images/Kits/hardware_hacking_remote_open_350.jpg
    :scale: 100 %